-The goal of this project is: to understand some simple pre-industrial landscape-scale patterns on the Canfor FMA area in Alberta relative to the current condition.
-Note that this goal is both narrow (i.e., it will capture only landscape scale patterns) and humble (i.e., it will capture only a small number of simple metrics).
+The goal of this project is: to understand some simple pre-industrial landscape-scale patterns on the Weyerhaeuser Grande Prairie FMA area in Alberta relative to the current condition.
+Note that this goal is both narrow (it will capture only landscape scale patterns) and humble (it will capture only a small number of simple metrics).